ElliotPhipps/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

+    A method belongs in a function and a function is an object whereas a method is not an object.

 3. What is closure?

+    Closure is the idea of accessing an outer function's scope inside a function.

 4. Describe the four rules of the 'this' keyword.

+    The four rules of the this keyword are new, explicit, implicit, and window.

 5. Why do we need super() in an extended class?

+    Super() calls all the other attributes that are in the extended class.

 ## Project Set up